 •ImportedObjectId: String.
 Defines a number attribute type.
 If given and the attribute exists in the target element, the ID of the source element is set as the attribute value in the target element.
 If the attribute is cardinality N and the attribute already had values in the source model, those values are preserved and a new value is added to the attribute.
 If this parameter is given, the attribute value is left unchanged in the target model in the "update" operation, i.e. its value is not copied from the source model element.

 •SetAttribute: String.
-Defines an attribute name and value, separated by a semicolon (i.e. <attribute>:<value>).
+Defines an attribute name and value, separated by a colon (i.e. <attribute>:<value>).
 If this parameter is given, and if a new element has been imported and the attribute exists in the element, the value of the attribute is set to the given value.
 There can be multiple SetAttribute parameters.
 This parameter does not create new custom attributes, i.e. the value is set to only those elements that already have the corresponding custom attribute.
 The SetAttribute parameter can be used multiple times to set values for many custom attributes in the same call.

 •<Filter>: All | Missing | <attribute filter>: